Family of Salvadoran migrant dad, child who drowned say he 'loved his daughter so much'

 The newspaper reported that Ramírez first crossed the river with Valeria and set her down on the U.S. side of the bank of the river and swam back to get his wife, when Valeria threw herself into the water after seeing her father swim away.
 The father rushed back and grabbed his daughter, but the two were swept away by the current, according to the newspaper.

-Their bodies were found on Monday.
+Their bodies were found Monday.
 U.S. authorities recorded 283 migrant deaths last year.

 When asked about the photo, President Donald Trump blamed Democrats for not changing immigration policy.